 can anal sex have any long term effects on my body?
 I’ve heard that it can cause anal leakage later in life, and anal prolapse. is this true?

-No. Although most couples do not have anal intercourse, it can be perfectly healthy and safe in both the long and short term.
-As with vaginal intercourse, however, there is a very small risk of leakage and prolapse over the course of a lifetime.
-Anal intercourse can also aggravate existing hemorrhoids.
+Anal sex is perfectly healthy and safe in both the long and short term.
+As with vaginal sex (penis-in-vagina sex), there’s a very small risk of leakage and prolapse (when your pelvic muscles weaken and cause organs to slip down) over the course of a lifetime.
+Anal sex can also aggravate existing hemorrhoids.

-Couples who have anal sex should follow a few simple guidelines:
+People who have anal sex can follow a few simple guidelines:

-The anus does not usually produce enough lubrication for comfortable anal sex, so it’s important to use plenty of lubricant.
+- The anus doesn’t make enough lubrication on its own for comfortable anal sex, so it’s important to use plenty of lube.
 Go slowly.
-Stop if anything hurts and let your partner know how you feel — sex that’s painful or uncomfortable should not continue.
+Stop if anything hurts and let your partner know how you feel — sex that’s painful or uncomfortable shouldn’t continue.

-Like unprotected vaginal intercourse, unprotected anal intercourse is high-risk for many sexually transmitted infections, such as chlamydia, gonorrhea, hepatitis, herpes, HIV, HPV, and syphilis.
-People who have oral contact with the anus are at high risk of intestinal parasites and hepatitis, so good hygiene is very important.
+- Like unprotected vaginal sex, unprotected anal sex can spread STDs such as chlamydia, gonorrhea, hepatitis, herpes, HIV, HPV, and syphilis.
+Oral contact with the anus (aka analingus or rimming) can also lead to intestinal parasites and hepatitis, so good hygiene is very important.

-Use latex or female condoms during anal intercourse to decrease the risk of sexually transmitted infections.
-Make sure to only use water-based lubricants — like K-Y jelly or Astroglide — with latex condoms.
-Using an oil-based lubricant, like Vaseline, can damage them and make them break.
+- Use condoms during anal sex to help prevent STDs.
+Make sure to only use water-based or silicone-based lubricants with latex condoms.
+Using an oil-based lubricant, like coconut oil, can damage condoms and cause them to break.

 Tags: anal sex